Get E-Book

 }

 Track open descriptors in production.
 On Linux, export /proc/self/fd count as a gauge.
-Watch it beside request rate and active sockets.
-A rising descriptor count during flat traffic is a leak signal.
+Watch it beside request rate and active socket count.
+If descriptor count keeps rising while traffic is flat, look for a leak.

 Close in finally.
-Use await using where your toolchain supports it.
-Keep raw fd integers contained to the smallest scope that needs them.
+Use await using where your runtime and tooling support it.
+Keep raw fd integers inside the smallest scope that needs them.

 Descriptors are finite process resources.
-Node gives you high-level APIs that own most of the lifecycle, but the kernel still accounts for every open file, socket, and pipe.
-When the count hits the limit, the next open fails.
-The fixes are concrete: fewer concurrent opens, tighter cleanup, and metrics before EMFILE becomes the first alert.
+Node gives you high-level APIs that own most of the lifecycle, but the kernel still counts every open file, socket, and pipe.
+When the count reaches the limit, the next open fails.